Reusable Flight Infrastructure for Orbital and Defense Program Derisking

 Wet lease launch is a service model in which EXOS provides and operates the reusable launch vehicle, reducing integration burden for the customer.
 Instead of owning or integrating a full launch system, government and commercial payload teams fly on an operational EXOS platform, accelerating timelines and lowering program risk.

-2. How does EXOS support hypersonic flight test cadence?
+2. How does EXOS support hypersonic and advanced defense flight testing?

-Hypersonic programs are constrained by limited access to repeatable flight testing.
-EXOS increases national flight test cadence by providing reusable suborbital launch vehicles designed for repeatability, payload recovery, and rapid campaign iteration.
-Our operational model enables more frequent test opportunities compared to one-off launch approaches.
+Defense flight test programs are often constrained by limited access to repeatable flight opportunities.
+EXOS increases test cadence by providing reusable suborbital launch vehicles designed for repeatability, payload recovery, and rapid campaign iteration.
+Our operational model supports more frequent test opportunities and practical subsystem validation for programs where schedule, learning cycles, and operational flexibility matter.

 3. What types of payloads can fly on EXOS vehicles?